 We've also heard from Weibo that the Samsung Galaxy S8 could have a 5.2-inch 2160 x 4096 screen.
 Other Weibo rumors suggest the S8 will have just a QHD screen, like the Galaxy S7, but add that "new materials" of some kind could be used, and that the home button will be removed - potentially meaning smaller bezels and maybe even a fingerprint scanner built into the screen.

-Samsung is also putting a lot of work into curved screens, and a recent comment from Samsung Mobile President Dong-jin Koh claimed: "Samsung has considered that it would make the edge display the identity of the Galaxy S smartphone lineup."
+One thing is clear: Samsung is putting a lot of work into curved screens, and a recent comment from Samsung Mobile President Dong-jin Koh claimed: "Samsung has considered that it would make the edge display the identity of the Galaxy S smartphone lineup."

 That makes it sound like we might not actually get the Samsung Galaxy S8 Edge at all, and the Galaxy S8 will be a single curved variant only.

 More recently we've heard rumors that Samsung has started sourcing curved display panels, but that it will be making curved versions in both 5.1-inch and 5.5-inch sizes.
 Apparently whether or not there's also a flat screen model will come down to how many curved screens Samsung can source in time.

-But the company might even go one further than curves and give us a foldable phone, especially as prototypes and patents for such a device already exist, including one very recent patent spotted by Patently Mobile.
+But rather than a flat screen or even curves, Samsung might go one further and give us a foldable phone in the future.
+Prototypes and patents for such a device already exist, including one very recent patent spotted by Patently Mobile.

-In fact, it's rumored that Samsung will launch a folding phone in 2017, but it's unlikely to risk attaching the untested tech to its flagship - unless that's what the new S8 Edge becomes.
+In fact, it's rumored that Samsung will launch a folding phone in 2017, but it's unlikely to risk attaching the untested tech to its flagship.

-We're sceptical, but Samsung is working to shrink the bezels on its devices, with a Samsung Display employee claiming the company will launch a display with a 90% screen-to-body ratio in 2017, though there's no guarantee it will be attached to the S8.
+Samsung has been working to shrink the bezels on its devices, with a Samsung Display employee claiming the company will launch a display with a 90% screen-to-body ratio in 2017, though there's no guarantee it will be attached to the S8.